coderedtails/blog/actor_paradigm_v2.md

     }

-That completes our brief overview of how to use Actors within Akka.
+That completes our brief overview of how to use actors within Akka.
 Let's now move on to a topic where the **Actor Model** has a refreshing new approach: failure.

 ## Letting go